AizazL/DealDigger/README.md

 **DealDigger** is a Python-based Amazon web scraper designed to efficiently scrape and filter Amazon listings based on a user-defined query, search filter, and price filter.
 The tool returns the filtered data in an Excel sheet, providing a streamlined way to find the best deals.

+> **Disclaimer**: This project is now deprecated and is no longer actively maintained.
+While it may still function, it is recommended to use more up-to-date tools or methods for web scraping as Amazon's website structure and anti-scraping measures may have changed.

 ## Features

 - **Custom Query**: Scrapes Amazon listings based on a specified search query.